 Complex passwords made easy

 Using a strong, unique password for every account is the best thing you can do for your personal internet hygiene.
 1Password mini makes creating these passwords incredibly easy.
-Simply hit the New Password button, adjust the length of the password as needed, and save & copy the password.
+Simply hit the New Password button, adjust the length of the password as needed, then save and copy the password.

 To get back to your previously generated passwords, just click the menu button above the item list and select Passwords.
 All of your passwords are there, conveniently sorted in reverse chronological order: